NeoAdonis/fwmc-transcript/morning/questions.md

 ## Episode #21

-Answering Hyorp's question, FUWAMOCO share some good places to go during a trip to Japan (besides Mister Donuts, of course!).
+Answering Hyorp's question, FUWAMOCO share some good places to go during a trip to Japan (besides Mister Donut, of course!).
 Shinjuku Gyoen, Asakusa, Nakamise Street and Skytree/Tokyo Solamachi mall are some of the highlights they shared.

 ## Episode #22